Home / Our Work / Country Programmes / Myanmar / UK Health Partnerships for Myanmar

 • Delivered online training to over 3,500 health professionals.

-• Set up a clinical guidance website for Myanmar health workers which has attracted more than 24,000 users.
+• Set up a clinical guidance website for Myanmar health workers which has attracted more than 26,000 active users.

-• Developed a pilot Telemedicine programme led by Myanmar technicians and healthcare professionals, reaching over 8,000 patients.
+• Developed a telemedicine programme led by Myanmar technicians and healthcare professionals, delivering over 179,000 consultations.

-• Supported the continuation of medical education for 1,000 junior doctors.
+• Supported the continuation of medical education for up to 1,000 junior doctors.

 • Coordinated the development of an online medical school undergraduate degree curriculum.